Application rates and deliverySafety instructions:

 How does Kordon work?

 Kordon is a flexible laminate that is installed in a building during construction to prevent concealed access by subterranean termites.
-Kordon also contains deltamethrin which is highly repellent to termites.
+Kordon contains deltamethrin which is highly repellent to termites.

 Subterranean termites (termites) are social insects that live in a colony like bees and ants.
 Typically, they form a nest in the soil or near ground level in a stump or tree trunk.
 They eat cellulose which is found in timber and timber products such as paper.